Check back with us in late 2014 for exciting new features coming to the NBC Studio Tour!

 Why Our Insiders Chose This Tour

 The NBC Studio tour will be closing December 31, 2013 to begin exciting renovations that will continue through 2014.
-Don't miss this chance to get an insider's look at NBC's studios before it closes.
+Check back with us later in 2014 for news on opening dates and new features!

 Recent Photos of this Tour